 - Drug development

 Dr. Kraft is Associate Professor and Director of the Division of Clinical Pharmacology in the Department of Pharmacology and Experimental Therapeutics.
 As Director of the Jefferson Clinical Research Unit, he has an active research program in early phase drug development, including first-in-human studies of new drugs.

 He has a particular interest in the development of novel therapeutics for the neonatal abstinence syndrome.
 Dr. Kraft maintains a clinical practice in vascular medicine.

 Dr. Kraft has an interest in the teaching of pharmacology and clinical research.
 He is director of the Jefferson K30 program in Human Investigation, an educational program to train clinicians in the science of clinical research.
-He teaches in the medical and graduate school, and has served as a research mentor to trainees in multiple therapeutic areas.
+He teaches in the medical and graduate College, and has served as a research mentor to trainees in multiple therapeutic areas.